-When your sex blog grows beyond a certain point, you’ll get people asking questions like “how much money do you make from blogging?” and “have you given up your day job yet?”
+When your sex blog grows beyond a certain point, you’ll get people asking questions like “are you making money from sex blogging?” and “have you given up your day job yet?”

 The answer is that blogging is no more likely to make me a millionaire than my philosophy degree would have made me Descartes.
 However, I do now have a sponsor [Edited to add – my sponsor can change at any time – at this time it was the lovely Bondara], a super-varied, inclusive sex toy company that sells many things I have used and loved in the past.
 I am completely delighted to be working with them, not least because they don’t want to change or influence the content of my blog – just be here in relevant places, so that if the mood strikes you and you want to buy some awesome stuff, they’re only a click away.